thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 the user*) associated with those parameters rely with some internal counters which are reset at each call to the :cxx:`run` method.

-Note also that those criteria are taken evaluated independently, i.e. if the criterion associated with :param:`NumberOfTimeStepsBetweenPostProcessings` is satisfied, it does not reset the internal timer associated with the criterion associated
+Note also that those criteria are evaluated independently, i.e. if the criterion associated with :param:`NumberOfTimeStepsBetweenPostProcessings` is satisfied, it does not reset the internal timer associated with the criterion associated